osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 ## SdsTypeProperty
 The `Properties` collection defines the fields in a type.
-Stream properties are a field expected to appear in every stream created from a given type.
+Type properties will appear in every stream that is created from a given type.

 The following table shows the required and optional `SdsTypeProperty` fields.
 Fields that are not included are reserved for internal SDS use.